Fan (2016 film): Filming and post-production

 Principal photography began in July 2014.
 The film was shot in Mumbai, Dubrovnik, London and Delhi.
-In October 2014, Khan reported that he had finished shooting a 20-day schedule for Fan.
-Parts of the film were shot outside Khan's residence in Mannat.
+In October 2014, Shah Rukh reported that he had finished shooting a 20-day schedule for Fan.
+Parts of the film were shot outside Shah Rukh's residence in Mannat.
 In April 2015, Fan became the first film to shoot at the Madame Tussauds in London.
 Khan's statue was temporarily moved to the London Eye for filming.
 In February 2015, Khan was spotted shooting in the Delhi neighbourhood.
 Filming continued in Dubrovnik despite Khan suffering a knee injury while filming an action sequence.
-India Today reported that Khan was back in Mumbai in April.
+India Today reported that Shah Rukh was back in Mumbai in April.
 Khan simultaneously shot for Dilwale and Raees along with Fan.

-Khan was injured again when he travelled back to Mumbai.
-In November, Khan revealed that the film used dialogues from his previous ventures, one being Baazigar.
+Shah Rukh was injured again when he travelled back to Mumbai.
+In November, Shah Rukh revealed that the film used dialogues from his previous ventures, one being Baazigar.
 On 16 November 2015, Khan returned to Delhi for additional filming.

 In November 2015, it was announced that the filming of the project was complete.
 In January 2016, the filming visual of the song "Jabra Fan" was revealed.
 The song was shot in the streets of Delhi.

-For dubbing the role for Gaurav, Khan had to modulate his voice.
-Along with visual effects, prosthetics were used to make Khan seem younger.
+For dubbing the role of Gaurav, Shah Rukh had to modulate his voice.
+Along with visual effects, prosthetics were used to make Shah Rukh seem younger.
 The production was made on an estimated budget of ₹850 million.
-Produced by Chopra under the label Yash Raj Films, which distributed the film, its final cut ran for a total of 142 minutes.
-The dialogues were written by Sharat Kataria, while Habib Faisal co-wrote the script with Sharma.
+Produced by Chopra under the banner Yash Raj Films, which also distributed the film, its final cut ran for 142 minutes.

 Music

 Fan was a songless film.
-A. R. Rahman was initially roped in to compose the score of the film.
-But due to reasons unknown, he opted out.
-Then, the soundtrack of Fan consisted of a marketing track that was not present in the film, which was composed by Vishal–Shekhar with lyrics written by Varun Grover.
-The original score was composed by Italian composer Andrea Guerra.
-The first song "Jabra Fan", was released as a single track on 7 February 2016.
-The soundtrack was released on 13 March 2016 and included 13 tracks, with one theme music and 12 songs, which were each different versions of "Jabra Fan".
-The song was in 9 Indian languages sung by regional singers, 2 foreign languages sung by foreign singers and a mashup version of "Jabra Fan", which is a remix version of all the 11 languages.
+The film features an original score composed by Italian composer Andrea Guerra, whereas the soundtrack of Fan consisted of a promotional track that was not included in the film, which was composed by Vishal–Shekhar with lyrics written by Varun Grover.
+The first song "Jabra Fan", was released as a single track on 1 February 2016.
+It was recorded in multiple languages, and released as a part of the soundtrack on 29 February under the YRF Music label.
+It also includes the trailer theme music and a remixed mashup of "Jabra Fan".

 Marketing

-Khan's house was graffiti painted as a promotional strategy.
+Shah Rukh's house was graffiti-painted as a promotional strategy.